 For retailers:

-• Whether Mohawk-affiliated brands gain disproportionate shelf-space in your supply chain
+• Whether Mohawk-affiliated brands gain disproportionate shelf space in your supply chain

 • Whether other carpet manufacturers (international or domestic) increase their NZ engagement